flojoy-ai/docs/docs/getting-started/install.md

 <details>

-<summary>Click if you don't already have Python 3 or Node.js installed 👇</summary>
+<summary>Click if you don't already have Python 3, Node.js or Git installed 👇</summary>

 To install Flojoy, firstly there are a few prequisites needed on your machine.